Online Medical Assistant Programs in New Jersey: Top Schools in NJ

 What are the professional organizations or networking opportunities for New Jersey medical assistants?

-The largest one is the New Jersey Society of Medical Assistants (NJSMA), a non-profit organization that opens membership to all credentialed medical assisting professionals as a way to enhance their professional practice.
-As part of its programming, NJSMA hosts an annual convention as well as remote continuing education events on Saturdays for its members.
-Another great organization to consider is the Medical Society of New Jersey (MSNJ).
-Open to a broad range of healthcare professionals, the group hosts a lecture series and other events tied to healthcare issues of the day that also offer opportunities to network with others in the field.
+The largest professional organization in the state for medical assistants is the New Jersey Society of Medical Assistants, a non-profit organization that opens membership to all credentialed medical assisting professionals as a way to enhance their professional practice.
+As part of its programming, NJSMA hosts an annual convention as well as remote continuing education events.

 Are scholarships or grants available for online medical assistant students in NJ?

-Salary & Career Potential for New Jersey’s Medical Assistants
+Salary & Career Potential for New Jersey Medical Assistants

 | Area ↕ | 10th Percentile ↕ | Median ↕ | 90th Percentile ↕ |